Many people believe that art depicting the natural world is passé, but…

-I invite you to reflect on the delicate beauty that still exists, and strive to protect and revive it.
+I invite you to reflect on the delicate beauty that dwells around you, and strive to protect and revive it.

 For every artwork purchase, I donate a portion of the proceeds toward local and international charity organizations focused on wildlife conservation and reforestation.

 Discover eclectic art that moves you and enliven your space with: